-Additionally, the right to data protection also arises from Article 9 freedom of thought, conscience and religion; Article 10 freedom of expression; Article 14 prohibition of discrimination; Article 1 of Protocol No. 1 right to peaceful enjoyment of possessions; and Article 2 Of Protocol No. 4 freedom of movement [6].
+Additionally, the right to data protection also arises from Article 9 freedom of thought, conscience and religion; Article 10 freedom of expression; Article 14 prohibition of discrimination; Article 1 of Protocol No. 1 right to peaceful enjoyment of possessions; and Article 2 Of Protocol No. 4 freedom of movement (Council of Europe/European Court of Human Rights 2021) [6].